Applying Te Whare Tapa Whā in your practice

 Te Whare Tapa Whā (The four dimensions of a person’s wellbeing)

-Te taha tinana – The physical & health dimension
+- Te taha tinana – The physical and health dimension

-Te taha hinengaro – The thinking & cognitive dimension
+- Te taha hinengaro – The thinking and cognitive dimension

-Te taha whānau – The social & family dimension
+- Te taha whānau – The social and family dimension

 In adult education, a balanced programme of learning and teaching better ensures that all four dimensions of a learner's well-being are being addressed.